jmolayem/LAdashboardStrat/_pages/decide/user-driven.md

 ---
-title: Mental modeling
+title: User Driven
 parent: Decide
-redirect_from: /mental-models/
+redirect_from: /user-driven/
 ---

 ## What it is